DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT

 The Yu Long Green Tea has loosely twisted dry leaves, which are thick and solid.
 The color varies between dark jade and khaki, with occasional brownish hues.
 A high, intensive aroma mixes notes of chestnut, ripe fruits and smoke.
 A potent taste gradually opens up in sweet and creamy nuances.
 The ongoing brews will slowly uncover hints of tropical fruits and nuts roasted over an open fire.

 Dahei mountain rises at more than 2600 meters above sea level in Yunnan province, near the border with Burma.
 It is blessed with abundant rainfall and green peaks.
 Many consider this ancient forest being the best preserved in the border area.
 The entire region enjoys a wild and pristine landscape.
 The dense forest is a unique biodiversity mix between broad-leaved species and ancient tea trees.
 Here, people discovered the largest tea tree ever measured - a giant arbor 20m high, 1,9m in diameter, with a crown surface of 78.5 sq. meters.
 The wild tea trees are tall, arbor-shaped, with trunks covered in moss.
 The local Lahu people usually climb the tall branches to collect the leaves.
 A walk in this ancient forest wakes up the senses and lets you smell the unique fragrance of pure tea, as nature intended it.

-Mr.Young and Mr.Zhang are two tea farming partners living in Pu'er, Yunnan.
+Mr.Yang and Mr.Zhang are two tea farming partners living in Pu'er, Yunnan.
 They are knowledgeable, creative, curious, and not shy of experimentation.
-Young and Zhang use native Taiwanese tea cultivars and local ancient trees to create new and unique tea varieties.
+Yang and Zhang use native Taiwanese tea cultivars and local ancient trees to create new and unique tea varieties.

 175℉ / 80℃